 Condition

 The animals must be kept separately or in suitable compatible social groups appropriate to the species and individual animals.
 No animals from a social species may be isolated or separated from others of their species for any longer than is necessary.
+Please note: Are raptors considered social species?
+What happens when a falconer only has one of a particular species.
+Or you have a pair and one is lost?

 Guidance